-Time Line
+4. Time Line

 Time Line is a temporal analysis on a historical basis and it analyses the key events on a group or individual basis.
-Time line identifies historical sequences of events, generally over a period of years or decades.
-They discuss both significant events and identify major changes:
+Time line identifies historical sequence of events, generally over a period of years or decades.
+The objective is to discuss both significant events and to identify major changes.
+Following are its broad objectives: